KabukiStarship/KabukiToolkit/docs/faq/readme.md

-# Kabuki Theater Documentation
+# Kabuki Starship Documentation
-The Doxyfile is used to create the [Kabuki Theater API Docs] (https://kabuki-toolkit.github.io/api/).
+The Doxyfile is used to create the [Kabuki Starship API Docs] (https://kabuki.github.io/api/).
 You may build these yourself for offline viewing.
 The UML diagrams can be found in the "Kabuki Toolkit Diagrams.mdj" file.